GOP splits as virus aid package could swell past $1 trillion

 Biden, the Democrats’ presumed presidential nominee, stated his own priorities, urging “a lifeline to those who need it most: working families and small businesses.”

-Mnuchin vowed to stay on Capitol Hill for the next two weeks, determined to reach a deal by month’s end.
+Mnuchin vowed to stay on Capitol Hill for the next two weeks, determined to reach a deal this month.

 The proposed virus aid package would be the fifth, following the $2.2 trillion bill passed in March, the largest U.S. intervention of its kind.
 The jobless rate has remained in double digits, higher than in the last decade’s Great Recession, and a federal eviction moratorium on millions of rental units approved in the last bill is about to expire.

-Associated Press writers Andrew Taylor, Darlene Superville, Alexandra Jaffe and Padmananda Rama in Washington contributed to this report.
+Associated Press writers Andrew Taylor, Darlene Superville, Alexandra Jaffe and Padmananda Rama contributed.